 With issues lacking in self-love and importance, her lyrics reflect a hardened bad-girl exterior with an inner insecurity, which leads her to make bad decisions and seek reaffirmation from men who are equally if not more broken.
 One of my favorite songs off of her latest album is the title track Ultraviolence.
 To be certain, the lyrics are stark, disturbing, and reflect a woman caught in an abusive relationship resembling Stockholm syndrome.
 Far from glorifying the abuse, the song gives credence to what we as a society are already aware of but too often fail to intercede.

 Perhaps one of the greatest reasons for Lana’s massive appeal is the nihilistic lyrics sung in an unforgettable low register are relatable.

 At this point, you may be asking yourself “so why are you inducting her into the Diva Hall of Fame?”
 Quite simply, her appeal is wider than last year’s massive EDM smash Summertime Blues and speaks to a greater audience like no one else currently in popular music.
 Her lyrics are often open to interpretation and can take on a different meaning than their actual intent, especially when given a remix treatment in a variety of electronic styles (reflected in this set).

-It’s Lana’s style, her poise, her lyrics, her mesmerizing vocals that qualify her for this honor.
-Besides, we gays get a hard-on for Lana every time she puts out something new and that alone makes her induction all the more pertinent.
+It’s Lana’s style, her poise, her lyrics, and her mesmerizing vocals that qualify her for this honor.
+Besides, we gays get a hard-on for Lana every time she puts out something new, and that alone makes her induction all the more pertinent.

 Ladies and gentlemen …please welcome Miss Lana Del Ray!